 Connecting to a home computer

-Connecting to a home computer is possible but due to load may be recording, there may be computer glitches or viruses that can damage the security camera software as well as sharing browsing software allows unauthorized viewing of recordings.
+Connecting to a home computer is possible but due to load may be recording, there may be computer glitches that can damage the security camera software as well as sharing browsing software allows unauthorized viewing of recordings.

 Keep in mind that when the computer is turned off, the security camera software will turn off and the recording will stop as well.